timvideos/website/Summer-Of-Code.md

 things set up.

-***
+---

 # How to ask for help

 Google Summer of Code will require you to work independently and hence showing independent investigation and troubleshooting skills **is a must**.
-We definitely encourage asking questions of the mentors but you must demonstate researching the question.
+We definitely encourage asking questions of the mentors but you must demonstrate researching the question.

 The following is **bad** example.
 It demonstrates no research or thinking.
 The response to this question will be a link to this page!

 > Hi
 >